travelgateX/documentation-site/content/legacy/docs/transportation/common-elements.md

----
-title: Common Elements
-keywords: transportation, data structure, ferries, common elements
-search: Transportation - Ferries - Data Structure - Common Elements
-sidebar: mydoc_sidebar
-permalink: /docs/transportation/DSF/ferries/common-elements
----
++++
+title = "Common Elements"
+pagetitle = "Common Elements"
+description = "In every petition there some nodes which will always appear" icon = "fa-chain" weight = 4
++++

 ### Introduction

 In every petition there some nodes which will always appear, there for this chapter is dedicated for said nodes.